HCG vs TRT: A Complete Comparison

 HCG costs approximately $100 to $300 per month, depending on dosage, frequency, and pharmacy pricing, compared to TRT, which costs $30 to $500 per month, based on the method of administration.

-HCG is generally more expensive than basic testosterone injections but may be more cost-effective for individuals prioritizing fertility preservation.
+HCG is generally more expensive than basic testosterone injections but is more cost-effective for individuals prioritizing fertility preservation.
 According to a study by J Abram McBride and Robert M. Coward titled “Recovery of Spermatogenesis Following Testosterone Replacement Therapy or Anabolic-Androgenic Steroid Use,” published in the Asian Journal of Andrology (2016), long-term TRT use requires continuous hormone supplementation, while HCG therapy potentially restore natural testosterone production, reducing long-term dependency and associated costs.

 Who Should Use HCG?